markbetters/ozp-backend/README.md

 object-level permission checks are not used.
 Instead, filters and custom querysets are used to ensure only the appropriate data is returned.

-In production, `django-ssl-client-auth` is used for the authentication backend to support PKI
+#### Authentication
+The app currently supports two forms of authentication - HTTP Basic Auth and PKI (client SSL authentication).
+HTTP Basic Auth is used for development purposes only.
+PKI authentication is implemented in `ozpcenter/auth/pkiauth.py`.
+The method of authentication to use is controlled by `REST_FRAMEWORK.DEFAULT_AUTHENTICATION_CLASSES` in settings.py

 ### Tests
 Generally speaking, each resource (listing, agency, profile, etc) may have